Laurie F. Maffly-Kipp Appointed the New Richard Lyman Bushman Chair

 A Fond Farewell to Prof. Kathleen Flake

-Our program has thrived under the leadership of Prof. Kathleen Flake, who was appointed in 2013 as our first Bushman Chair.
+Our program has thrived under the leadership of Prof. Kathleen Flake, who was appointed in 2013 as our first Richard Lyman Bushman Chair of Mormon Studies.
 Her accomplishments are considerable and include stewardship of the highly prestigious Joseph Smith lecture series, the creation of the Early Marriage Database and our program’s interactive website, as well as fellowships for graduate and post-doctoral study.

 She has also overseen the expansion of our Mormon Studies Library Collection with new acquisitions, including the extensive Prince Collection, and facilitated access to important primary resources, such as the David McKay and Leonard Arrington diaries, via our website.